What is Employment?

 You may NOT begin working until you receive your EAD/OPT Card and you may only work between the dates listed on your EAD/OPT Card.
 Your employer will likely ask for a copy of your OPT Card to determine employment eligibility, so it is important that you do not agree to begin working before you receive your OPT card or agree to work outside the dates listed on your OPT Card.

-What information am I required to report to International Affairs while on OPT?
+What information am I required to report to SEVP while on OPT?

 You are required to report any changes in your address, name, or employment status while on OPT within 10 days.
-Additionally, if you change your immigration status or decide to permanently depart the United States during your OPT period, you are required to report this to International Affairs using the OPT Employment Reporting web form.
+Additionally, if you change your immigration status or decide to permanently depart the United States during your OPT period, you are required to report this to SEVP using the SEVP employment reporting portal.

 What sort of documentation do I need to keep of my employment?